 We looked to increase the volume of consumers that recognise The Motor Ombudsman as the automotive sector's "Quality Mark" and the authority for resolving motoring-related disputes.
-This was achieved through ongoing PR and marketing campaigns, and continued investment in our digital advertising and social media programme.
+This was achieved through ongoing PR and marketing campaigns, the attendance at industry trade shows, and continued investment in our digital advertising and social media programme.

-2. To demonstrate our effectiveness as an Ombudsman and communicate the value of what we offer to businesses and consumers
+2. To demonstrate our effectiveness as an ombudsman and communicate the value of what we offer to businesses and consumers